Police-Data-Accessibility-Project/data-source-identification/README.md

 hugging_face | Utilities for interacting with our machine learning space at [Hugging Face](https://huggingface.co/PDAP) identification_pipeline.py | The core python script uniting this modular pipeline.
 More details below. openai-playground | Scripts for accessing the openai API on PDAP's shared account

-# Identification pipeline
-In an effort to build out a fully automated system for identifying and cataloguing new data sources, this pipeline:

-1. collects batches of URLs which may contain useful data
-2. uses our machine learning models to label them
-3. helps us and human-label them for training the models

-For more detail, see the diagrams below.

 ## How to use